Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 Instead of trying to write about topics that are hard to articulate, you can focus on the questions and needs of your clients.
 Think about the 10 recent clients you worked with and write down the problems they had.

 Now that you have a list of ten questions go through each one, and write 700-1,000 word answers to each.
 Include specific details for each answer, and even think about including a video that you can host on YouTube.
 Approaching your real estate blog from the perspective of your client will help you produce valuable content and highlight your knowledge to drive more qualified traffic to your site.

 Also, don’t think that you have to write your blog posts at your desk.
 You can also use your smartphone to take down notes– even just the keyword and elaborate it later on.

 Don’t forget to pay attention to questions your clients and prospects ask you; these can be topics for your next blog post.
 Whenever someone asks a question, consider it as a topic– something other people would love to know.

 As a realtor, you know that first impressions count when showing a property.
-The same is true when you write a blog post, because blogging for real estate means that you have to attract the right readers to benefit your business.
-This means that you need a great title for each blog post if you want to drive traffic and boost sales.
+The same is true when you write a blog post because blogging for real estate means that you have to attract the right readers to benefit your business.
+This means that you need an excellent title for each blog post if you want to drive traffic and boost sales.

-We already talked about the importance of basing your real estate blog around the questions and needs of your audience, but if you want to really stand out from the competition you should consider answering specific questions about real estate.
+We already talked about the importance of basing your real estate blog around the questions and needs of your audience, but if you want to stand out from the competition, you should consider answering specific questions about real estate.

 You can establish yourself as the thought leader in your region and territory by providing in-depth answers to burning questions in the minds of your audience.
-There are numerous places that people can look to answer their real estate questions, and you can drive qualified traffic to your site if you address detailed questions for your customers.
-You can use these same tips even if you are marketing an apartment community or other rental properties!
+There are numerous places that people can look to answer their real estate questions, and you can drive qualified traffic to your site if you address detailed issues for your customers.
+You can use these same tips even if you are working on apartment marketing or other rental properties!